-It is highly recommended that the Pennsylvania Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.
+It is highly recommended that the West Virginia Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.

-Individuals who wish to obtain a real estate license in the state of Pennsylvania must:
+Individuals who wish to obtain a real estate license in the state of West Virginia must:

-1. Apply for a license, and exam authorization.
+1. Apply for a license.

-Before taking an examination, candidates must complete all prelicensing education and file an application to sit for the examination.
-When the application requirements are met, the candidates will be authorized by the Pennsylvania Real Estate Commission and will be notified via email confirmation from Pearson VUE
+Before taking an examination, candidates must complete all pre-licensing education and file an application to sit for the examination.
+When the application requirements are met, the candidates will be authorized by the West Virginia Real Estate Commission and will be notified via email confirmation from Pearson VUE.

-The authorization for Salespersons is good for 5 years after passing the first education course to take the exams.
-Brokers have a 10-year authorization after passing the first course to take their exams.
-Exam results are good for 3 years from the date of passing.
-Candidates must apply for their license within the 3 year period and submit their passing score reports and licensing application to the Pennsylvania Real Estate Commission.
+The exam fee is \$55 for each exam.
+Authorization is good for ninety (90) days or two attempts after approval (whichever comes first).
+Exam results are good for 90 days from the date of passing.
+Candidates must apply for their license within the 90-day period and submit their passing score reports and licensing application to the West Virginia Real Estate Commission.